ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/DSLDecisionTree.md

 1. static value -> this just adds the additional params in the hash
 2. dynamic value (block without params) -> this executes on the block form object allowing the value to be set
 3. dynamic value (block with params) -> this passes the result of the `when` block into the `goto` block
+4. dynamic goto -> this is expected to return a hash

 > NOTE: type 3 is not currently in use and unsure of a required use-case - documented for completeness